mikelodder7/rusqlite/README.md

 produce your own bindings, use the `buildtime_bindgen` Cargo feature.

 ## Author
+Michael Lodder, redmike7@gmail.com

+## Original Author

 John Gallagher, johnkgallagher@gmail.com

 ## License

+Rusqlcipher is available under the Apache Version2 license.
+See the LICENSE file for more info.
 Rusqlite is available under the MIT license.
 See the LICENSE file for more info.